 Kids are freakishly amazing at memory games (probably because they aren’t burdened with 20 years of t.v. jingles) so these make a really lovely gift to remember all the special people in their lives.
 Shop here.

 Attach your favorite toy, soother or sippy, then stick the Busy Baby Mat to any clean, smooth surface to end the ‘toddler toss’.
 (Think highchair, restaurant table, door, coffee table – it even folds on itself so you can use it on a grocery cart, stroller bar, etc..)
 When you’re done, simply roll it up and pop it in your diaper bag.
-You can find them here.
+You can find them here and on Amazon.

 These have a ton of play value and improve recognition of colors and shapes.
 There are shapes at the bottom of each egg that fits in the bottom.
 Kids can match the top of the shell to the bottom and they squeak.
 Shop here.